Prit04/RHUL-Final-Year-Project/diary.md

 The risks and mitigations section of the project plan has been completed.
 Once other parts of the plan are complete a draft will be sent to my supervisor for any final comments and tweaks and will be changed. with this, the timeline will now be started, building upon the initial draft i did for it.
 Abstract is still to be finished as the bibliography for it is still limited.

+### 09/10/2024

+The timeline for the project has been completed, with specified milestone and mapped to the term weeks.
+The abstarct still needs work and further research is being conducted.
+Once a rough abstarct is complete, i will send it to my supervisor for comments, and with these, on the 10th the plan will be completed, ready for submission on the 11th.